Roche/gitlab-configuration-as-code/README.md

 //TODO add more information on CLI usage

-Currently CLI is limited and does not support passing any arguments to it, but behavior can only be configured using environment variables.
+Currently, CLI is limited and does not support passing any arguments to it, but behavior can only be configured using environment variables.
 Support for CLI arguments may appear in future releases.

 #### Docker image